iiooana/wordpress-plugin-genpdf-queuemail/readme.md

 After that, I will create a queue to attach that PDF to emails.

 TODO
+ - add plugin istruction
-- translate
+ - meta data
-- verify wpnonce
+ - download pdf
-- remove voice from menu of vxcf
+ - button download pdf

 ## 1.1.
 TRANSLATE USGIN i18n